All Episodes

 Okay, here we go.

-This is uh this is Brit Hume.
+This is Britt Hume.

 This was last night in the Kelly fire with Megan Kelly.

-She said, What do you make of the Byron York piece today suggesting the Republican establishment is preparing for war against Trump, saying if we have to take him down, we will.
+She said, what do you make of the Byron York piece today suggesting the Republican establishment is preparing for war against Trump, saying if we have to take him down, we will.

 We're not letting this man get the GOP nomination.